ashsaym/ai-code-reviewer/next-gen-ai-reviewer/README.md

 ## Task types

 ### `review` (default)
 Provides detailed code review with inline comments on specific lines.
-Identifies issues, best practices, and potential bugs.
+Identifies issues, best practices, and potential bugs. **Always includes improvement suggestions** as part of the review.

 ### `summary`
 Generates an executive summary of the PR including what changed, why, and potential impacts.